awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway-load-balancer.md

 ## Gateway Load Balancer endpoint properties and limitations<a name="gwlbe-limitations"></a>

-To use Gateway Load Balancer endpoints, be aware of the following:
+To use a Gateway Load Balancer endpoint, be aware of the following:
 + For each Gateway Load Balancer endpoint, you can choose only one Availability Zone \(subnet\) in your VPC\.
 You cannot change the subnet later\.
 To use a Gateway Load Balancer endpoint in a different subnet, create a new Gateway Load Balancer endpoint in that subnet\.
 You can create a single Gateway Load Balancer endpoint per Availability Zone for a service\.
 + Each Gateway Load Balancer endpoint supports a maximum bandwidth of up to 40 Gbps\.
 + If the network ACL for your subnet restricts traffic, you might not be able to send traffic through the Gateway Load Balancer endpoint\.
 Ensure that you add appropriate rules that allow traffic to and from the CIDR block of the subnet\.